paduraru2009/UE4MotionLearner/README.md

 ## Scope:
 The purpose of this UE4 plugin is to capture motion data from character animations and dump data on disk.

-## What is able todo:
+## What is able to do:
-* Record Characters motion - the skeletal animation SQT for each bone, character and frame
+* Record Characters motion - the skeletal animation SQT for each bone, character and frame.
 * Record RGB and depth camera images from fixed / mobile camera that you set in the scene.
+* Characters can have different skeletal meshes
+* Characters can appear dynamically on the scene (e.g. dissapear/spawn at various time moments)
+* Cameras can be either static or dynamic (following your characters).
+Our system will record things based on their location at each frame.

 ## How to use: